medikoo/deferred/README.md

 	};

 	later().then(function (n) {
-		console.log(n === 1);
+		console.log(n); // 1
 	});

-`then` adds observer to the promise and returns another promise.
+`then` takess observer and returns another promise.
 Returned promise will resolve with value that is a result of observer function, this way, promises can be chained:

 	later()
 		.then(function (n) {